SudhirSir/Internship-Assignment/README.md

 This project demonstrates a **complete, production-style backend system** deployed on Kubernetes.
 It highlights containerization, orchestration, persistence, and secure communication between services.

+Note: All Screenshots are attached in the screenshots/ folder.

 ---

 ## 👤 Author